-THIS AGREEMENT entered into this 16th day of July, 2008, by and between the BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA, a political subdivision of the State of Florida, hereinafter referred to as the "County", and PURVIS GRAY AND COMPANY, LLP, hereinafter referred to as the "Auditor".

-WHEREAS, the County and the Auditor entered into an Agreement for Professional Auditing Services on April 28, 2006 and desire to renew and amend the Agreement in order to provide for the terms of the engagement by which the Auditor will perform the financial auditing services.
+THIS AGREEMENT entered into this 28th day of June, 2010, by and between the BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA, a political subdivision of the State of Florida, hereinafter referred to as the "County", and Purvis Gray & Company, hereinafter referred to as the "Auditor".
+WHEREAS, the County and the Auditor desire to enter into this Agreement in order to provide for the terms of the engagement by which the Auditor will perform the financial auditing services.

-NOW, THEREFORE, FOR and IN CONSIDERATION of ten and no/100 dollars (\$10.00) and other mutually agreed upon consideration, the parties agree that the Professional Financial Auditing Services Agreement dated April 28, 2006 shall be amended as follows:
+NOW, THEREFORE, FOR and IN CONSIDERATION of the mutually agreed upon consideration, the parties agree as follows: